Gift Cards | Subscriptions | Books | Prints

 When it comes to upland bird hunting in South Dakota, grouse is not the first option that comes to mind, however for avid grouse hunters South Dakota provides many unique opportunities.
 Sharp-tailed grouse, prairie chickens, sage grouse, and ruffed grouse can all be found, and in many counties in the central part of the state both prairie chicken and sharp-tailed grouse can be encountered simultaneously.
 Grouse of Plains and Mountains, The South Dakota Story was written to foster increased interest and appreciation of the four species and associated habitats.
 Grouse enthusiasts, biologists, hunters, and bird watchers will appreciate the history, ecology, and management of South Dakota grouse while enjoying the 246 page book filled with colored photos.

-This guide is the first attempt to describe and illustrate all reptiles in South Dakota in one reference.
-Color photos, distribution maps, and descriptions of life history and habitats help the reader identify 47 species and understand the role these interesting animals play in nature.
-They are prey and predators.
-Some celebrate the first spring rains with vibrant song.
-Others vanish in a flash in front of us, adding to their mysterious aura.
+This newly-revised guide describes and illustrates all reptile and amphibian species in South Dakota in one reference.
+Color photos, updated distribution maps, and descriptions of life history and habitats help the reader identify 45 known and 2 possible species and understand the role these interesting animals play in nature.
+The second edition includes new illustrations and additional identification keys and reflects updated taxonomy and recent knowledge gained from university and community scientists.
 This field guide provides a glimpse into the lives of these intriguing members of South Dakota’s diverse natural heritage.
-Also included is a CD with frog and toad calls for 13 species.

 Twenty-seven authors contributed to this 477-page book, with 23 chapters on the fish, anglers and aquatic habitat in South Dakota.
 It covers habitat in the Missouri River, warm-water streams, cold-water habitats, natural lakes, small impoundments and aquatic resources on tribal lands.
 It also discusses warm-water and cold-water fishes, exotic fishes and rare species, the history of fish hatcheries, commercial fisheries, law enforcement and recreational fisheries management, and even prehistoric fish in South Dakota.
 Editors even offer predictions about the next 20 years in the last chapter.